LesterGallagher/LesterGallagher.github.io/_posts/2020-02-07-authenticating-firebase-jwt-tokens.md

 ---
 There might be circumstances where you would want to verify if a certain user is authenticated with firebase.

 You don't need the firebase admin module to verify and decode firebase JWT tokens.
 In the example below you can find a full implementation of this.
-I'm only using the default node.js modules http, https and crypto
+I'm only using the default node.js modules http, https and crypto.

 {% gist b5b6492ddb805d71daa5e60f32c7788c %}